rayleizhu/segformer.pure/README.md

 * pytorch>=1.0
 * timm>=0.5.4
-* gdown (optional, only required if you want automatically load official checkpoints from url)
+* gdown (optional, only required if you want to automatically load official checkpoints from url)

 ## Features